ShopBotTools/G-Code-Viewer/README.md

 app](https://github.com/ShopBotTools/Handibot-GCode-To-Geometry).
 The GCode
 commands supported are listed there.

-The G0 paths are displayed by blue lines, the G1, G2 and G3 by white lines.
+The G0 paths are displayed by red lines, the G1, G2 and G3 by blue lines.

+It is possible to see the animation of the bit during the operation.
+For convenience, it is possible to see the command currently animated by toggling the GCode displayer.
+It is also possible to click on a GCode line command to have the animation starting direcly from this command.

 ##How to use the app:
 In your code you need to instantiate the class GCodeViewer.Viewer